 step 2 large and proud rooster

 Although different in style, there is no loss of meaning.
-This is an example of two adjectives; no hyphen required.
+This is an example of two adjectives.
+Therefore, no hyphen is required.

 step 1 free range rooster